 We were surprised to find though, that inside the Old City was a little bit more local than we were expecting.
 Attractions and landmarks are spread out around the city, and we found it’s mainly an area for boutique shops, local restaurants and trendy bars.
 It’s a great place to find art galleries, unique handicrafts and all sorts of antiques.

-Amata Lanna Juangmuang
+Staying at Amata Lanna Juangmuang

 The second place we stayed was Amata Lanna Juangmuang Guest House in the heart of the Old City.

 Juangmuang offers more of a traditional and family feel in contrast to Amata Lanna.
 Located right in the middle of the old city, this Thai style guesthouse is within walking distance of almost everything you could need.
 There’s restaurants, cafes and shops just down the road, and we could even see the top of Wat Chedi Luang from our window!